ReflectsLight/quran-json/README.md

 **2. Import / save the database to disk**

-The `.save` command can be used to save the database to disk permanently.
+The `.save` command can be used to save the database to disk permanently, and avoid repeatedly importing the database into memory:
-This helps avoid continually importing the database into memory - which is done by steps 1 and 2 in this example:

 ```
 sqlite> .read src/sql/schema.sql